documentationfor yFiles for HTML 3.0.0.1

 Styling of Overview Viewport Rectangle

-The viewport rectangle of the OverviewInputMode provides the yfiles-overview-viewport-template CSS class with which the visual appearance of the SVG rect element can be changed:
+The viewport rectangle of the OverviewInputMode uses the yfiles-overview-viewport-template CSS class, which you can use to customize the visual appearance of the SVG rect element:

 .yfiles-overview-viewport-template {